taropogi/repairs/README.md

 ## laravel.log could not be opened?

--   If you are receive this error, probably you are runnin in linux.
+-   If you are receive this error, probably you are running in linux.
 Try to run `chmod -R 777 storage`;

 ## Stack